seanorama/masterclass/security-advanced/README.md

 - We have shown how you can use Knox to avoid the end user from having to know about internal details of cluster
-  - whether its kerborized or not
+  - whether its kerberized or not
   - what the cluster topology is (e.g. what node WebHDFS was running)